ow2-chameleon/everest/src/site/markdown/everest-ipojo/Factories.md

 ## HOW-TOs

-### How to create instances
+### <a name="how-to-create-instances"></a>How to create instances
 The factory resource allows to create component instance of the represented factory.
 While the semantic of the resource operation could appear a bit weird (from the CRUD's point of view), it allows you, when you hold the resource of a specific factory, to create an instance very easily.

 All you have to do is to make a **CREATE** request **on the factory resource**.
 The request parameters will be considered as the wanted configuration for the instance to create.
 The result of the request will be the resource representing the created instance.
-If the created instance does not expose the *Architecture* service (i.e. *architecture="false"*), the returned resource is a [fake instance resource](Instances.md#fake-instance-resource-wtf "Fake instance resource!
+If the created instance does not expose the *Architecture* service (i.e. *architecture="false"*), the returned resource is a [fake instance resource](Instances.html#fake-instance-resource-wtf "Fake instance resource!
 WTF?").

 Here is a short example to illustrate instance creation from factory resources: